michaelkronvold/build-a-bear/README.md

 * tmp file creation and cleanup
 * control-c trap handling
-* debug, warn and die functions
+* debug, warn, and die functions
+* dryrun for non-redirecting simple commands

 And an example for reading command line arguments for a multifunction script.